KYL92/2021-server-study/README.md

 # 2021-winter-study
-PRLab web based deep learning IDE and PyTorch study
+Study on How to use web based deep learning IDE and PyTorch

-우분투서버 접속방법과 웹서버 기반 딥러닝 개발 스터디